 #6 Treat Your Suppliers and Vendors Like Your Partners

 The principle of reciprocity can make or break a business.
 If you approach others with the goal of taking first and maybe giving later, you won’t be in business for long.
-This applies to customers, suppliers, vendors, partners, affiliates, virtually every participant in your business cycle.
+This applies to customers, suppliers, vendors, partners, affiliates, and virtually every participant in your business cycle.
 However, if you start by giving, things change drastically.
 If you show your suppliers and vendors how you can help them (and actually do it), they will try and find a way to help you in return.
+The result can be referrals and roofing leads.

 Now, how exactly you can help them is something you should decide.
-It can be adding them to your website, giving them a shout out on social media, becoming their local ‘face,’ being creative.
+It can be adding them to your website, giving them a shout-out on social media, becoming their local ‘face,’ whatever you do, be creative.
 Or, just ask how you could help, as that’s often all it takes to show you mean well and to cooperate.

 #7 Get Involved in Community Events